 A minority partner or shareholder may be misaligned with the majority owner.
 This can lead to potential lawsuits and a disruption in the deal process.
 You should ensure there's a written shareholder agreement and alignment with minority stakeholders.

 The longer it takes to get a deal done, the greater the chance something could go wrong.
-You may lose key employees, customers, or suppliers.
-If there's another economic shutdown or a credit crunch, it will be harder to sell at the price you originally wanted.
+You may lose key people, customers, or suppliers.
+If the economy falters and banks cut back on lending, it will be harder to sell at the price you originally wanted.
 It's best to plan ahead and prepare for any potential setbacks before you sell.

-Our Transaction Advisory Services and Tax teams support owners when selling their business.
+Our BDO Advisors support owners when selling their business.
 We provide strategic advice before, during, and after the transaction process.
 Think of us as a one-stop shop.
 Contact us to find out how we can help.